Frida010/the-quiz-game/README.md

 - The most complex function has a cyclomatic complexity value of 2 while the median is 2.

 ### Unfixed bugs

+- I do not have any unfixed bugs on this website.

 ## Deployment